1993 County Championship

 The 1993 Britannic Assurance County Championship was the 94th officially organised running of the County Championship.
 Middlesex won the Championship title.

-The season format switched to a logical one where only one match was played against each county resulting in 17 games played.
-This was the first time in the history of the Championship that this happened, although in 1892 there had been two matches against each county with the format of home and away matches.
-From 1993 onwards all matches were scheduled to take place over four days; this was a change from the format in place from 1988 to 1992 where a mixture of three- and four-day matches were played.
+The season format was changed such that each county played only one match against each other county, resulting in 17 games played each.
+This was the first time in the history of the Championship that this had happened, although in 1892 there had been two matches against each county with the format of home and away matches.
+From 1993 onwards all matches were scheduled to take place over four days; this was a change from the format in place from 1988 to 1992 when a mixture of three- and four-day matches were played.

 The Championship was sponsored by Britannic Assurance for the tenth time.